sinemsav/hyperparams/non_IID_setting/README.md

 ## Heuristic

 For more details on the development of the heuristic functions, check out the README file inside the `heuristic/` folder.

+## Clustering Experiments

+For more details on experiments and results with clustering algorithms (DBSCAN-based FL-HPO) and privacy preserving clustering please refer to the README file inside the [`clustering_experiments`](./clustering_experiments/) directory.